pusher/pusher-phonegap-android/README.md

 # Pusher PhoneGap

-This is a sample project that demonstrates how to use the [Pusher JavaScript library]() within PhoneGap.
+This is a sample project that demonstrates how to use the [Pusher JavaScript library](https://github.com/pusher/pusher-js) within PhoneGap.

+## Prerequisites

+See [step 2 of the Getting Started with Android guide](http://docs.phonegap.com/en/1.9.0/guide_getting-started_android_index.md.html#Getting%20Started%20with%20Android) from the PhoneGap site.

 ## Getting started

 1. `git clone git@github.com:pusher/pusher-phonegap-android.git` (this repo).
 2. `cd pusher-phonegap-android`
-3. If you don't already have a PhoneGap development environment follow [step2 of the Getting Started with Android guide](http://docs.phonegap.com/en/1.9.0/guide_getting-started_android_index.md.html#Getting%20Started%20with%20Android) from the PhoneGap site. **Don't move on to step 3**.
+3. See **Prerequisites** above. **Don't move on to step 3** in the PhoneGap guide.
 4. Open Eclipse
 5. In Eclipse:
    1. Eclipse menu: *File -> Import*